Cambridge to Reading train with Great Northern

 Icon of train

-Trains from Cambridge to Reading run on average 7 times per day, taking around 2h 0m.
-Cheap train tickets for this journey start at £66 but you can travel from only £43 by coach.
+Trains from Cambridge to Reading run on average 8 times per day, taking around 2h 2m.
+Cheap train tickets for this journey start at £42 if you book in advance.

 Fares are the lowest economy prices found on Omio.
 Early booking often means lower prices.
 Prices change daily and are subject to availability.
 Discount cards, coach trips, and booking fees are not included.